flatironinstitute/CaImAn/README.md

     conda activate caiman  # activate virtual environment

 ### Step 2: Download code samples and data sets
-Create a working directory with code samples and related data in a folder called `caiman_data`.
-Run the following command from the caiman virtual environment created in the previous step:
+Create a working directory called `caiman_data` that includes code samples and related data.
+Run the following command from the same virtual environment that you created in Step 1:

     caimanmanager install

 ### Step 3: Try out a demo notebook
-Step 2 created a `caiman_data` folder in your home directory.
-Here, we `cd` to its demo notebooks folder, and open a Jupyter notebook:
+Go into the working directory you created in Step 2, and open a Jupyter notebook:

     cd <your home>/caiman_data/demos/notebooks
     jupyter notebook

 Jupyter will open.
 Click on `demo_pipeline.ipynb` to get started with a demo!

-> Note that what counts as `<your home>` in the first command depends on your OS/computer.
+> Note that what counts as `<your home>` in the first line depends on your OS/computer.
 Be sure to fill in your actual home directory.
 On Linux/Mac it is `~` while on Windows it will be something like `C:\Users\your_user_name\`

 ## For installation help
 Caiman should install easily on Linux, Mac, and Windows.
 If you run into problems, we have a dedicated [installation page](./docs/source/Installation.rst): the details there should help you troubleshoot.
 If you don't find what you need there, *please* send us a [message on Gitter](https://app.gitter.im/#/room/#agiovann_Constrained_NMF:gitter.im), and we will help you get it sorted out.

 # Demo notebooks :page_with_curl:
 Caiman provides demo notebooks to present each of our main pipelines, from motion correction to online CNMF.
-Once you've gotten things set up, the best way to get started is with the demo notebook that most closely matches your use case; you can adapt it for your particular needs.
+Once you've gotten things set up, the best way to get started is to work through the demo notebook that most closely matches your use case; you can adapt it for your particular needs.
 The notebooks covering the CNMF and CNMFE algorithms have the most details, covering many concepts used in the other notebooks.

 The main use cases and notebooks are listed in the following table: